General Description of RepTate

 When the theory calculation is done, some interesting information is shown in the theory log area (see Fig. 17).
 By default, the information displayed contains:

-• A table with the list of files that theory has been applied to, with the error (calculated as the residual sum of squares, RSS) and the number of points of each file.
+• A table with the list of files that theory has been applied to, with the selected error measure and the number of points of each file.

-• The total error (the weighted sum of the RSS errors of all the files) and the total number of points.
+• The total error (the weighted mean of the file errors) and the total number of points.

-• The Bayesian Information Criterion (BIC), defined as \(BIC = n \log(RSS/n)+ p\log(n)\), where n is the number of data points and p is the number of free fitting parameters.
+• The Bayesian Information Criterion (BIC), always evaluated from the non-normalized mean squared error as \(BIC = n \log(MSE)+ p\log(n)\), where n is the number of data points and p is the number of free fitting parameters.
 In general, the model with the lowest BIC value should be preferred.

 • Some additional information may be shown by some theories (for example, in Fig. 17, the Likhtman-McLeish theory shows some tube related values for each file).